krishnamurali892/Album/README.md

 - For making asynchronous calls AsyncTask's are no more suported and they can be replaced with kotlin coroutines, which are more power full and add's very less code as compared to all traditional approaches like asynctask, RXJava etc.
+  **They are powerfull?**
-  They are powerfull: Because a coroutine can pause on one thread and restart on same/different thread, which makes effiecient usage of threads(CPU).
-But which cannot be achieved through traditional multithreading frameworks like Executors, RxJava etc
+  Because a coroutine can pause on one thread and restart on same/different thread, which makes effiecient usage of threads(CPU).
+But which cannot be achieved through any traditional multithreading frameworks like Executors, RxJava etc

 **Retrofit**
 - REST-Client based webservices implementation with Retrofit library.